postmannen/steward/README.md

 - **Implemented**
 Since a process will be locked while waiting to send the error on the errorCh maybe it makes sense to have a channel inside the processes error handling with a select so we can send back to the process if it should continue or not based not based on how severe the error where.
 This should be right after sending the error sending in the process.

+- **Implemented**
-- Look into adding a channel to the error messages sent from a worker process, so the error kernel can send f.ex. a shutdown instruction back to the worker.
+Look into adding a channel to the error messages sent from a worker process, so the error kernel can send f.ex. a shutdown instruction back to the worker.

 - Prometheus exporters for metrics.

 - Go through all processes and check that the error is handled correctly, and also reported back on the error subject to the master supervisor.

+- **Implemented**
-- Implement the code running inside of each process as it's own function type that get's passed into the spawn process method up on creation of a new method.
+Implement the code running inside of each process as it's own function type that get's passed into the spawn process method up on creation of a new method.

 ## Howto